rm511130/BBL/README.md

 brew install bosh-cli
 ```

-In my case, I got an error messsage:
+In my case, I got an error messsage which you can read about here.

 ```
 $ brew install bosh-cli